Vector Search: How AI Chatbots Find Answers

 How Chatsy Uses Vector Search

-Our retrieval pipeline:
+Our retrieval-augmented generation pipeline:

 - Query Expansion: Generate synonyms and related queries